 A toxic dose of theobromine could be as low as 20 mg per kg, so it is worth remembering that a small dog could be poisoned by a much smaller amount than a big dog.

-While white chocolate contains the least amounts of theobromine – around 0.9 mg of theobromine per 100g -it does contain other ingredients that could prove fatal to your dog.
-These include cocoa butter, butterfat and milk solids as well as being high in sugar.
+While white chocolate contains the least amounts of theobromine – around 0.9 mg of theobromine per 100g – it also contains other ingredients that could prove fatal to your dog.
+These include cocoa butter, butterfat and milk solids as well as higher concentrations of sugar.

-So, don’t be tempted to give your dog a piece of your white chocolate as the other ingredients could have an effect on your dog.
+So, don’t be tempted to give your dog a piece of your white chocolate as the other ingredients could have a bad effect on your dog.

-Cooking chocolate and dark chocolate contain the largest amounts of cocoa with extremely high levels of theobromine – reportedly ranging from 450-1600mg per 100g – so you can see that these are extremely dangerous for dogs, very possibly even fatal, even if only a small portion were consumed.
+Cooking chocolate and dark chocolate contain the largest amounts of cocoa with extremely high levels of theobromine – reportedly ranging from 450-1600mg per 100g.
+These levels are extremely dangerous for dogs, very possibly fatal too, even if only a small portion is consumed.

-Cocoa can be found in all sort of ingredients and food you might have in your cupboards.
-From powdered drinks like hot chocolates to cake ingredients like bars of cooking chocolate.
+Cocoa can be found in all sorts of ingredients and food you might have in your cupboards.
+From powdered drinks like hot chocolates to cake ingredients such as bars of cooking chocolate.
 These can be just as harmful to our dogs, if not more, depending on the cocoa levels.

-So, avoid giving your dog any baked treats that might contain any cooking chocolate, as this chocolate can pose the greatest dangers to your dog.
+So, avoid giving your dog any baked treats that might contain cooking chocolate, as this sweet treat can pose the greatest dangers to your dog.

 Effects of chocolate poisoning in dogs

 If you haven’t seen your dog eating chocolate it can actually take several hours for symptoms to appear, and it’s important to spot them if they occur.